pauldennis2/collision-insights/recommendations.md

 #### DST

 The data *seems* to challenge the well-studied phenomenon of Daylight Savings Time causing an increase in accidents.
 We observed no consistent difference in accidents between the Monday after spring DST vs before, or the Monday-Wednesday window (some years it went up, some down).
 There are many possible explanations for this that don't refute the claim of the shift causing an increase.
 We're noting this as an "interesting/surprising" finding that might merit further investigation.

+#### Collection Methods

+The sampling clearly increases year over year, making any analysis over a longer period of time impossible.
+The data shows a ~15 fold increase in accidents from 2016 to 2023, which is obviously not the case.
+The best way to correct for this would be to identify "channels" that allow for constant analysis over time.
+For example, we could identify all the inputs available at the end of 2022 as "Channel 1".
+As new inputs are added to the system they would receive their own channels.
+Meanwhile the number of accidents reported by "Channel 1" should reflect actual trends.